-Along with the validated upper arm home blood pressure monitor, WISEWOMAN participants receive the American Heart Association's Blood Pressure Measurement Instructions.
-This infographic provides clear, step-by-step pictorial instructions to help patients remember the components of accurate self-measurement and how to interpret their blood pressure levels.
+Infographics are a great tool for clinical staff to utilize with patients to help them learn proper techniques for taking blood pressure measurements.
+WISEWOMAN participants receive the American Heart Association's Blood Pressure Measurement Instructions (pictured below).
+This infographic provides clear, step-by-step, pictorial instructions to help patients remember the components of accurate self-measurement and how to interpret their blood pressure levels.